linc01n/blog/source/_posts/2013-03-19-softether-on-vps.markdown

 Enable the Virtual NAT

+> Again **DO NOT** enable SecureNAT and local bridge at the same time!

 ### Done
-You can try to connect to the vpn server.
+You can try to connect to the vpn server through L2TP/IPSec.

 [1]: http://www.softether.org/